 Martha Trust was founded in 1983 and officially opened its first home in 1987, specifically to care for people with profound disabilities.
 The organisation has a Christian ethos which we aim to reflect in how we support our residents, their families and, of course, our staff.
-We believe in the unique worth and potential of every person who comes to Martha and aim to do everything we can to help them realise their potential to the full.
+We believe in the unique worth and potential of every person who comes to Martha and aim to do everything we can to support them to lead a full and contented life.